frappe/manual_erpnext_com/manual_erpnext_com/www/videos/learn/project-and-task.md

 This is the tutorial on managing Projects and Task in ERPNext.

 Project can be divided into multiple assignable Task.
-Based on your Tasks created for a Project, you can check its Gantt Chart view.
-To track actual time spent, each user can create Time Log against Task.
+Based on Tasks of a Project, you can check its Gantt Chart view.
+To track actual time spent on Project or Task, user can create Time Logs.